jeabraham/hubitat-ac-solar-setback/README.md

 * **Validation Errors**: If the Low threshold is too close to High (<0.5 kW), the app will refuse to install/update.
 * **Logging**: Use Hubitat’s **Logs** with INFO/DEBUG levels to trace scheduling and setpoint actions.
 * **Capability Check**: Ensure your thermostat driver supports `coolingSetpoint` and `thermostatMode`.
 The AC-meter feature also requires a powerMeter capability.
+* **Cycling**: If you're measuring net export and you don't have a measurement of your air conditioner's power, ensure the difference between `Low Threshold` and `High Threshold` is greater than your air conditioner's power consumption, otherwise the app could start cycling.

 ## License & Credits